 Aren't we destroying the rest of our nature with this project?

-Will wildlife be affected by trail parks?
+Will the game be affected by the trail parks?

 At what times can the trails be ridden?

-Where can visitors dispose of their trash?
+Where can visitors dispose of their rubbish?

 Will construction also take place on private land?